THEME AND COSTUME GUIDELINES

 The Fallout franchise of video games is very popular and leads to a lot of the theme questions we get.
 Is Fallout cosplay allowed?
 The answer is, it depends.
 Fallout is a game that has many aspects that DO fit our theme and some that don’t.
 So no, just because we allow one aspect of Fallout does not mean we need to allow all of it.
 The theme comes first (we’re all in the same movie world, remember?).
 Some specific examples: Vault suits are allowed but we want that traveled the Wasteland dodging Deathclaws look as opposed to living safe and secure in your Vault; think about it, would you even know about Wasteland if you were still hiding behind your blast doors?
 Raiders are encouraged, while folks like the Brotherhood of Steel and Institute really aren’t appropriate; (sure a few of their costumes fit but probably best to leave those ones at home).
 Both the NCR and Legion are present at the event already and contribute to the overall theme but the Tribes focusing on these themes avoid the areas that don’t mesh.
 A specific page showing multiple examples from Fallout denoting what is allowed and isn’t allowed is in the works, but until then, please use your best judgement.

 Borderlands is another intellectual property that has shown up at Wasteland in the past.
 A few of the outfits from Borderland just barely fit inside the theme but the majority do not.
 The cel-shading effect in the game that is often mimicked via makeup, while cool-looking doesn’t really make sense at Wasteland and definitely should be saved for other events.
 The franchise is a great fun and many of the Staff enjoy it but it doesn’t belong at Wasteland Weekend, it is too future tech focused in conjunction with the overall cartoon feel.
-Because we have an existing Borderlands group that comes out to the event, and because this theme clarification document is coming out late in the year, Borderlands costumes will be grandfathered in for Wasteland 2016.
+Because we had an existing Borderlands group that came out to the event, and because a detailed theme clarification came about late in 2016, Borderlands costumes were grandfathered in for Wasteland 2016.
 However, come Wasteland 2017, we’ll ask you to leave them at home).

 (The Borderlands tactical vehicle, the “Land Shark”, looks like a suitably post-apocalyptic ride and will always be welcome).